IanMarteens/Austra/README.md

 * The lexical scanner has been rewritten.
 Most of the index checking is gone now.
 It is also a lot faster, as a consequence.
 * Overload resolution has been enhanced.
 The parser is now shorter, easier to read and faster.
-* Ostara has been added as the main application for using the language.
+* AUSTRA has been added as the main application for using the language.
 It is a WPF application, running on .NET Core 7/8.

 ## Next steps